-Johanna Jacobson of Ambientimage Photography tells us more about their inspiration:
+Photographer Johanna Jacobson tells us more about their inspiration:

 Makeup artist Silvia Gerzell used golden eye shadow powder and tones as a reference back to the nearby Uffizi galleries and the golden halos painstakingly applied to the saints portrayed in masterpiece works of that era.

-With an unmistakable resemblance to our famous muse, model Kristina from Look Now Model Management captures the enigmatic and undecipherable, but welcoming smile that graces the most famous painting in the world.
+With an unmistakable resemblance to our famous muse, our model captured the enigmatic and undecipherable, but welcoming smile that graces the most famous painting in the world.